Edward Grebow

-Edward Grebow was the President and CEO of Amalgamated Bank from 2011–2013.
+Edward Grebow was the President and CEO of Amalgamated Bank from 2011 to 2013.
 He is currently the Managing Director of Lakewood Advisors, which specializes in advising financial firms, media technology companies and nonprofit organizations.

 From 2007 to 2010, Grebow was Managing Director at J.C.
 Flowers & Co.
 Grebow was retained to oversee J.C.
 Flowers & Co.’s 25 billion dollar acquisition of Sallie Mae.

 From 2002 to 2003, Grebow served as the President of the Metropolitan Television Alliance (MTVA), a consortium of 11 New York area broadcasters.
 As President, Grebow directed the negotiations with public and private entities to replace the broadcast towers atop the World Trade Center that were destroyed on September 11, 2001.

 From 2003 to 2006 Grebow was the president of ULLICO, where he implemented a business plan to restore ULLICO's financial strength rating, as well as rebuilding its position as a financial services company for labor unions and their pension plans.